openjdk/guide/src/guide/jbs-jdk-bug-system.md

 </tr>
 <tr>
     <td class="dictionary">[External]{.jbs-field}</td>
-    <td class="dictionary">Use where the issue is due to a problem in a Java library (not shipped with the JDK) or an IDE or other external tool</td>
+    <td class="dictionary">Use where the issue is due to a problem in a Java library (not shipped with the JDK), an IDE or other external tool etc. where known it is good to provide a link to the site where the issue should be reported.</td>
 </tr>
 <tr>
     <td class="dictionary">[Not an Issue]{.jbs-field}</td>